Aliases for PDE8A Gene

 GeneCards Summary for PDE8A Gene

 PDE8A (Phosphodiesterase 8A) is a Protein Coding gene.
-Among its related pathways are Pyrimidine metabolism (KEGG) and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and 3,5-cyclic-AMP phosphodiesterase activity.
+Diseases associated with PDE8A include Granulomatous Amebic Encephalitis.
+Among its related pathways are Signaling by GPCR and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and 3',5'-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE8B.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.